עִבְרִית בִּתְּנוּעָה

 • Experiential – In addition to movement, rich experiences are provided through use of props/objects and pictures.

 • Based on language patterns – Hebrew Through Movement assumes that language patterns are as important as vocabulary.
 Students internalize language patterns that they hear repeatedly without having to formally learn rules of grammar.
-A core pattern is the use of the infinitive (for example, לָקוּם) which means that children do not have to learn different grammatical verb forms for males and females; it also respects gender-neutral language.
+A core pattern is the use of the infinitive (for example, לָקוּם).
+This means that children do not have to learn different grammatical verb forms for males and females; it also respects gender-neutral language.

 • Based on novelty, using language in many ways – Students are surprised by unexpected or unusual commands.
 Ideally, they should not be able to anticipate the teacher’s next steps.